 The money in your blocked account must be sufficient to cover your living expenses in Belgium.
 This entails accommodation, food, transportation, leasure,...not your tuition fees.

-Requests made outside these periods won't be processed.
+If you want to apply for a blocked account outside of the above mentioned periods, please email email@example.com.
 If money is transferred without following the procedure mentioned above, there is no guarantee that the money can be traced back to the student.

 Conditions and procedure blocked account

 Blocked account application flow

 Applications for standard blocked accounts are handled through the Blocked Account Online Tool, also referred to as the Mobility-Online tool. after you submit the application form, you will receive an e-mail containing a login and password to create your online profile.
 Log in and follow the self-explanatory steps.

 - Brussels Airport is about 20 minutes away from Brussels city centre by car.
 You can take the train from the airport to the centre, where you can connect to many metro, tram, train and bus lines to Brussels and our campuses.

 - Brussels South Charleroi Airport is in Charleroi, south of Brussels.
 You can take a shuttle bus from the airport to Brussels South train station (about an hour drive) where you can connect to many metro, tram, train and bus lines to Brussels and our campuses.

 Don't forget to bring all required documents with you to Belgium: